Rsantct/pAudio/doc/linux/PipeWire.md

 ## Spotify users

-After restarting **pAudios**, you'll need to restart the Spotfy Desktop App in order to reconnect to the new PipeWire-Jack instance.
+After restarting **pAudio**, you'll need to restart the Spotfy Desktop App in order to reconnect to the new PipeWire-Jack instance.

 We also RECOMMEND **minimizing Spotify** to prevent the main Spotify window from loading many CPU-intensive widgets, especially on machines with modest CPUs.